 The only thing we regret is that we did not visit the Etna volcano, as in 2016, the year we traveled to Sicily, this volcano was more active than Stromboli.

-Day 5: Visit to Savoca and arrival in Taormina.
+- Day 5: Visit Savoca and arrival in Taormina.

 INTERACTIVE MAP OF OUR TRIP TO SICILIA

 The best way to stay in Sicily is either at a hotel or a Bed & Breakfast.

 This is our accommodation proposal for a Sicily road trip.

 Palermo – Very cheap apartment in the city center